‘Money plays growing role in Swiss democracy’

 #Dear Democracy

-This text is part of #DearDemocracy, a platform on direct democracy issues, by swissinfo.ch.
+This text is part of #DearDemocracyexternal link, a platform on direct democracy issues, by swissinfo.ch.

 swissinfo.ch: How big is the gap between these norms and reality?